Wahoo McDaniel: Professional wrestling career

 McDaniel and Valentine had a historical feud remembered for the sheer force of their punch/chop exchanges, both men widely known for their hard-hitting style.
 On June 29, 1975, McDaniel won the NWA Mid-Atlantic Heavyweight Championship by defeating Valentine.
 In 1977, Johnny Valentine's son Greg Valentine attacked McDaniel and broke his leg in an angle to establish Greg as Johnny's successor.
 Valentine originally won the title on June 11, 1977, with McDaniel regaining it two months later.
 On September 7, 1977, Valentine regained the title at the WRAL-TV studio tapings, breaking McDaniel's leg in the process.
 This angle is particularly remembered for a follow-up interview weeks later with Flair and Valentine throwing change at McDaniel, and Valentine asking him if he needed a custom-made wheelchair for his fat body.
 Valentine then infuriated fans (thus building up the demand for a rematch) by parading around in T-shirts which read "I Broke Wahoo's Leg" and "No More Wahoo."

 McDaniel also worked for World Championship Wrestling's Slamboree 1993: A Legends' Reunion pay-per-view on May 23, 1993, where he teamed with Blackjack Mulligan and Jim Brunzell and fought Dick Murdoch, Don Muraco and Jimmy Snuka to a no-contest.
 At Slamboree on May 23, 1995, he defeated Murdoch.
 He also worked in independent shows until retiring in 1996.
+His last match was teaming with his son Ricky as they defeated Desperado and Jake Mulligan at Southern Championship Wrestling in Clinton, South Carolina on Independence Day 1996.

 Personal life

-McDaniel was married four times to three different women.
-With his first wife, Monta Rae, he had two daughters, Nikki, born in June 1963 and living in Houston and Cindi, born in October 1965 and living in Azle, Texas.
-He also has four grandchildren, from Nikki Rowe (Dustin and Brittany)and from Cindi Blank (twins Morgan and Taylor as well as four great-grandchildren.
-Dustin has(Vayda and Bo Wayne), Morgan (Monroe) and Taylor (Rory).
+McDaniel was married three times.
+With his first wife, Monta Rae, he had his only children, two daughters, Nikki Rowe, born in June 1963 in Midland, Texas and living in Houston and Cindi Blank, born in October 1965 in Queens, New York and living in Azle, Texas.
+He also has four grandchildren, from Nikki Rowe (Dustin and Brittany) and from Cindi Blank (twins Morgan and Taylor as well as four great-grandchildren.
+Dustin has (Vayda and Bo Wayne), Morgan (Monroe) and Taylor (Rory).
 He was also an avid golfer and hunter.

 McDaniel's health started to deteriorate in the mid-1990s, which led to his retirement in 1996, and he eventually lost both kidneys in 2000.
-He was awaiting a kidney transplant when he suffered a stroke and died of complications from diabetes and kidney failure on April 18, 2002, in Houston, Texas.
-His body was cremated and his ashes are with his daughter Nikki in Houston, Texas.
+He was awaiting a kidney transplant when he suffered a stroke and died of complications from diabetes and kidney failure while living with his daughter Nikki in Houston, Texas on April 18, 2002.
+His body was cremated and his ashes are with his daughter Nikki in Houston.